Privacy policy

 2. to fulfil the charitable purposes of Sue Ryder we need to recruit staff to deliver the services and to raise funds.
 Minimising recruitment costs allows us to spend more money on our charitable purposes.
 Keeping a talent pool of CVs enables us to source staff in a cost-efficient way.

-3. The health and safety of our visitors, service users and sites
+3. The health and safety of our visitors, service users and sites.

 • Where processing is not necessary for the above reasons, we only process your information with your consent, or as otherwise required or permitted by law.

-When building a profile, we may analyse geographic, demographic and other information relating to you in order to better understand your interests and preferences so we can contact you with the most relevant communications.
-In doing this, we may use additional information from third party sources when it is available.
-To do this, we use publicly available data about you, for example addresses, listed directorships on Companies House, property prices on the Land Registry or typical earnings in a given area.
+By undertaking the above we are able to target our resources more effectively and identify which donors are most likely to support the charity.
+In doing this, we may use additional information from third party sources this may include publicly available data about individual supporters, for example addresses, listed directorships on Companies House, property prices on the Land Registry, open source consumer information such as ACORN (CACI), MOSAIC or sources which help estimate typical earnings in a given area.
 We may also gather additional data which is freely available in the public domain (for example, newspaper articles or online sources), this may include: details of your career and personal/family background; your philanthropic interests (trusteeships and/or support to other charities); evidence of other similar gifts or involvement with other charities; your networks and potential influencers; your wealth, estimated net worth and gift capacity; and any recent and/or relevant media coverage about you.
+Our lawful basis for processing our supporters’ information in this way is legitimate interests.

 10. Do we share your information with anyone else?

 We share your personal information as set out in detail above and described below, otherwise as permitted by law.
+Where personal information is shared with contractors or suppliers as set out below, this will only be done after they have signed a contract which protects your personal data.

-We may need to provide your information to our contractors and suppliers who provide services on our behalf, to the extent necessary to enable you to receive those services.
+We may need to provide your information to our contractors and suppliers who provide services on our behalf, to the extent necessary to enable you to receive those services

 We may share your information with the service providers or other associated organisations as identified in this policy to use the information for their own purposes as described above.